npoussu/slack-emoji-importer/README.md

 - Install node if not already installed
 - Clone the repository
-- Download the JSON metadata responses as described in (https://gist.github.com/lmarkus/8722f56baf8c47045621) (NOTE: If you are importing a large amount of emojis (100+ at the time of creating this), the responses will be paged and the process yields multiple JSON metadata sources)
+- Download the JSON metadata responses as described in (https://gist.github.com/lmarkus/8722f56baf8c47045621) (NOTE: If you are importing a large amount of emojis (100+ at the time of creating this), the responses will be paged and you will have to download multiple JSON metadata files)
 - Run `node slackEmojiExporter.js` in the `src` directory
 - Follow the command line instructions :)